umairsiddique3171/fare_forecaster/README.md

  - [License](#license)

 ## Overview
-This project is structured into three key phases, each playing a vital role in delivering a robust solution for Boston house price prediction:
+This project is structured into three key phases, each playing a vital role in delivering a robust solution for taxi fare prediction:

 - AI Algorithm Training
 - Creation of Web App